A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 4: Hakodate

-Five hours on train before we reached Hakodate.
-We bought one-day tickets to wander around the city on tram.
+Five hours on the train before we reached Hakodate.
+We bought one-day tickets to wander around the city on the tram.
 Later we spent our evening on Mount Hakodate for the gorgeous sunset and the spectacular night view.

 Image credit: Shao Hua